 UPDATE Jan.
-23, 2018: Following the enactment of the continuing resolution, staff at New River Gorge National River, Bluestone National Scenic River, and Gauley River National Recreation Area have resumed regular park operations.
+23, 2018: Following the enactment of the continuing resolution, staff at New River Gorge National Park and Preserve, Bluestone National Scenic River, and Gauley River National Recreation Area have resumed regular park operations.

 All roads, trails, campgrounds, and river access points are open and accessible, 24 hours a day, weather permitting, according to Julena Campbell, Public Affairs Officer and Chief of Interpretation & Cultural Resources for the three national park areas.